Ajsat3801/Optimizing-ResNet/README.md

 - **Unstructured Weight Level Pruning:**
   Showed significant reductions in computational time, including CPU and CUDA time, along with improved latency per batch and higher throughput.
 - **Depthwise Separable Convolutions:**
-  Contrary to expectations, applying pruning techniques to models using depthwise separable convolutions resulted in performance degradation rather than improvement.
+  Contrary to expectations, applying pruning techniques to models using depthwise separable convolutions and squeeze and excitation blocks resulted in performance degradation rather than improvement.
 This suggests that pruning may interfere with the efficiency of depthwise convolutions, which are already optimized for reducing computation.

 ## Conclusion